 Is it legal to explore abandoned buildings?
 The answer isn’t always a yes or no.

 Most places we explore are restricted to public access.
 Even if the location is clearly abandoned, most of the time there is an owner.
-Even if the building isn’t fenced up or have “No Trespassing” signs on it.
+Even if the building isn’t fenced up or has “No Trespassing” signs on it.
 It doesn’t mean it isn’t owned by someone.

 Making your way inside an abandoned location without the owner’s permission, means you are trespassing.
 Therefore, yes it is illegal.